 Local and regional governments are in an ideal position to take action against energy poverty (they have a direct dialogue with the citizens and are super-parties with respect to the energy market).
 EPAH will support local governments, to play an active and significant role in addressing energy poverty by providing learning opportunities to increase knowledge and build capacity on energy poverty.

-The "Introduction to energy poverty and the EPAH – Introductory course" is a short course open to all stakeholders interested in addressing energy poverty.
+The "" is a short course open to all stakeholders interested in addressing energy poverty.
 It provides an overview of energy poverty from a practical–political perspective.
 The course is open to all, and no prerequisites are needed.

 The duration is approximately one hour and is made up of six lessons divided into three modules, which can be taken individually.
-Participants that complete all the modules will receive a course certificate.
+Participants who complete all the modules will receive a course certificate.

 The course is available in English with subtitles in Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Latvian, Lithuanian, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish, Swedish.
 At the end of the course, participants who have undertaken the entire course will receive a participation certificate.